Most sports injuries are explained by the moment they happen. The cut, the landing, the collision, the replayed frame where everything goes wrong.

 Injury is better understood through the lens of active errors and latent errors.
 This distinction explains not just how an injury occurred, but why it occurred at that time.

-The active error is obvious, the nurse administers the wrong drug.
+The active error is obvious.
+You grabbed the wrong ingredient.

 Fixing the final action alone doesn’t make the system safer.
 Fixing the upstream conditions does.